 Inlaid metal fancy name plate.
 Eight rail bolts one each side and 4 on each end of 4 1/2 x 9′ table and 10 rail bolts on each side and 5 on each end of x 10′ table.
 Best quality vermont slate , 3 pieces to the set.
 The joints secured with brass dowels and sockets.

+No screw holes on playing surface.
+Can be furnished special when so ordered 1 1/2 thick.
 Hardwood trim at pocket opening.
-The cushions furnished with this table, unless otherwise specified, are our celebrated no. 1845 match game perfect angle.
+The cushions furnished with this table, unless otherwise specified, are our celebrated no.

 The pocket irons are the no. 6 style which are countersunk in the ends of the cushion rails by means of a brass socket.
 Black cover leathers reinforced at point of contact giving extra durability.
 Best quality red trimming leather and green fringe.
 This table was built in 1916 and named after johnny kling, a major league baseball catcher from the chicago cubs.
 After retiring from baseball in the 1900s, johnny kling became a professional billiard player and was a billiards champion in the mid 1910’s.
 This design is one of the high points of billiard design and it is obvious at first glance and dedicated to a charismatic man who was a champion player in the tournament billiards world.
 This particular table came from a chicago pool hall, per the last owner.
 Notice the chicago system of trap door and handle to show full rotation and order by which the balls were pocketed.
 All elements of the jumbo frame are included.
 Each of the frame pieces are numbered with a stamped in number and all numbers match.

 Of the three pieces of slate, two are original and one appears to be a later vintage, but also of brunswick design and construction.
 This is a 10 foot pool table, not a snooker table.
 This was the professional table during the 1910’s.